udioeater/guild-docs/artisan_roles/faq.md

 Pillar should provide an opportunity for community participation (10% time?)
 [Issue #12](https://github.com/PillarTechnology/guild-docs/issues/12)
 : We acknowledge that some people hold this opinion.
 However, this is not something we are going to implement at this time.

-Are my promotion qualifications tied heavily to my participation in activities outside of work (community paricipation)?
+Are my promotion qualifications tied heavily to my participation in activities outside of work (community participation)?
 [Inferred, Issue #12](https://github.com/PillarTechnology/guild-docs/issues/12)
 : Depends on how you define 'heavily.'
 Will someone who participates in the community grow and mature in their profession at a faster rate?
 Experience says 'yes'.
 So, an artisan that participates in activities outside of their billable time will progress at a faster rate.

 Are measures like the number of releases optional?
 Or explain how that works?
 [Issue #14](https://github.com/PillarTechnology/guild-docs/issues/314)